 Overall, the G14 laptop has superb performance, a perfect keyboard, a smooth touchpad, and battery life to put other gaming laptops on a cliffhanger.
 But the overheating issue and backlit keys is the only fact that holding back.

-Dell laptops and desktops are known for their high-end gaming and cutting technology.
+The DELL G3 3500 gaming laptops are easily affordable gaming laptops under 90000.
+Also, these gaming laptops were known for their high-end gaming and cutting technology.
 These laptops may vary slightly in price as an expense toy for an average user.
 The Dell G3 3500 Gaming with Intel 10th gen Core i7-10750H CPU, Nvidia’s GeForce GTX 1650Ti, and 16GB of GDDR6 VRAM.
-The G3 laptops target customers who are fond of casual gaming and have some errands to run every day.
+The G3 laptops target customers fond of casual gaming and have some errands to run every day.
 It deserves to be listed under the best gaming laptops under 90000.
 Here, I am checking out the all-new Dell G3 3500, and below is my full review.

 Dell G3 3500: Design